NanamiKubota/NanamiKubota.github.io/_pages/tutorials.md

 collection: tutorial
 ---

+<mark>(2024-07-15) Note: Many tutorials are currently undergoing updates and may not be available right now.</mark>

 This page contains a compilation of dry lab tutorials that I have written over the years.
 I am slowly integrating all of my tutorials onto the website so please let me know if you find an error anywhere.
 Hopefully by the end of this, I will have a directory that points to all my tutorials that may be useful to other lab members who need help with dry lab work.

 The list of currently available tutorials are below (some tutorials may be under construction):